UOR: Universal Backdoor Attacks on Pre-trained Language Models: Conclusion

 \section{Conclusion}

-In this paper, based on advanced requirements summarized by us, we propose a new backdoor attacks against PLMs, called UOR.
-Extensive experiments demonstrate the effectiveness and generality of our method.
-We hope this work can draw more attention to the security threat of PLMs, and can provide insight and reference for the research of related defense methods.
-For the broader impacts and limitations, we clarify them in the Appendix.
+In this paper, we propose a novel backdoor attacks against PLMs, called UOR.
+Extensive experiments demonstrate the effectiveness and universality.
+We hope this work can draw more attention to this security threat, and can provide insight and reference for future research of related defense methods.